 “Take a Bite” nominated by National Flash Fiction Flood (Write In Prompt) for 2025 Best of the Net (Flash)

-“Nesting Doll” was nominated and accepted into the 2025 Best Small Fiction Anthology (TBD)
+“Nesting Doll” accepted into the 2025 Best Small Fiction Anthology (TBD)

 “Another Scandinavian” nominated by Latin@ Literatures for a 2023 Pushcart Prize (CNF) and 2025 Best of the Net (CNF)